Share your photos of Fourth of July 2021

-Think back a year and there was no Riverfest, few fireworks displays and few gatherings with friends and family.
+Think back a year and there were no festivals, few fireworks displays and few gatherings with friends and family.

 What a difference a year makes.
 Are you getting ready for a traditional Fourth of July with family and friends, cookouts and community celebrations?